rx-precious/8weeksSQLChallenge/Case Study #1 - Danny's Diner/README.md

 | C           |            2 |

 ### Answer:
-Customer B uniquely visited the diner more than the other customer with a
+Customer B uniquely visited the diner more than the other customers with a total days visited of 6 while Customer A and B visited 4 and 2 days respectively.

 # 3. What was the first item from the menu purchased by each customer?
 ```SQL